Limited Access: Yes

 Electives to bring total credits to 120

-*NOTE: Up to seven hours of credit from the required Music History and Music Literature courses may also be used to partially fulfill requirements of General Education.
+*NOTE: Up to nine (9) hours of credit from the required Music History, Music Literature and Music Theory courses may also be used to partially fulfill requirements of General Education.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.